Quick Links

 Implementation:

 Children at Bromham Primary are encouraged to read widely across both fiction and non-fiction to develop their knowledge of themselves and the world in which they live, to establish an appreciation and love of reading, and to gain knowledge across the curriculum.
 Our core texts for reading fuel pupils’ imagination and open up a treasury of wonder and joy for curious young minds.
 They showcase the best of great authors through time as well as representing our diverse, multinational community.
 The CLUSP curriculum we use aligns our learning in Science, Art, History and Geography with our reading, which encourages connections between subjects and provides meaningful context.
+For example, in Spring term, year 6 read All Aboard the Empire Windrush, which build strong links to the topic of the Windrush generation which is covered in History during the same term.
 This knowledge-rich curriculum works in tandem with our phonics programme in Key Stage 1, and children move from individual to small group to whole class reading as they progress through the school.
 We are ambitious for all children without exception to be readers!

 Our school follows the Sounds Write phonics programme from reception right through to KS2.
-When the children have completed the phonics programme at the end of KS1 they will then continue to look at spelling through the same programme – this involves looking at spellings polysyllabically.
+When the children have completed the phonics programme at the end of KS1 they will then continue to look at spelling and decoding strategies through the same programme – this involves looking at decoding words polysyllabically.

-When children first become readers, they have access to sounds write books, when the children have completed the phonics programme they move onto our Accelerated Reader programme.
+When children first become readers, they have access to sounds write books; when the children have become secure with the phonics programme, they move onto our Accelerated Reader programme from the end of year 1.

 A Star test is completed as a baseline and then repeated every 6 weeks which will give teachers the child’s Zone of Proximal Development (ZPD).
 Children read books from our library within their ZPD and then quiz after each book.
 The children are able to quiz both at home and school.